 What Does This Mean?

-Trends Affecting the Edtech Industry in 2020
+Trends Affecting the Edtech Industry

 The devices are getting smarter and more efficient.
 IoT is casting a thorough web of interconnectivity assuring big data generation and enabling Artificial Intelligence to identify improvement measures for autonomous customer experiences (CX).
 Speaking of which, the CX will be enhanced by Mixed Realities adding a new dimension to EdTech and catalyzing its ascendency.